Survivor Series: WarGames (2025): Storylines

 For most of 2025, CM Punk, Roman Reigns, and Jey Uso were involved in a rivalry against The Vision (Seth Rollins, Bron Breakker, Bronson Reed, and Paul Heyman).
 At Night 1 of SummerSlam, Reigns and Jey defeated Breakker and Reed in a tag team match, while Punk won the World Heavyweight Championship, however, Rollins immediately cashed in his Money in the Bank contract on Punk to win the title.
 Also at Night 1 of SummerSlam, Drew McIntyre and Logan Paul, who formed an alliance a month before, won a tag team match.
-Both Jey and Punk subsequently failed to win the title from Rollins in a fatal four-way match at Clash in Paris, whilst at the same event, Reigns defeated Reed only to be viciously attacked post-match by Reed and Breakker.
+Both Jey and Punk subsequently failed to win the title from Rollins in a fatal four-way match at Clash in Paris, whilst at the same event, Reigns defeated Reed only to be attacked post-match by Reed and Breakker after Reigns Guillotine choke Heyman.
 At Wrestlepalooza, Jey teamed up with his twin brother Jimmy Uso to face Breakker and Reed in a tag team match, where Reed and Breakker won, Punk defeated Rollins in a mixed tag team match, and Undisputed WWE Champion Cody Rhodes defeated McIntyre to retain his title.
 At Crown Jewel, Reed defeated Reigns in an Australian Street Fight, after which, Rollins faced longtime rival Rhodes for the WWE Crown Jewel Championship, where Rollins won after he struck Rhodes with a Rolex watch.
 Two nights later on Raw, Breakker, Reed, and Heyman turned on Rollins, exiling him from the group.
 As a result of the attack, Rollins was forced to vacate the title, with Punk defeating Jey at Saturday Night's Main Event XLI to win the vacant title, while the same night, Rhodes retained the title once again against McIntyre.
 Two nights later on Raw during Punk's celebration, he was interrupted by Paul, who wanted a title shot.
 They were both interrupted by The Vision, with Heyman stating that The Vision were next in line for the title.
 This led to a brawl where The Vision stood tall against Paul and Punk.
 Later that same night, Jey and Punk faced The Vision in a tag team match, which ended in a double countout.
 After that, Paul appeared and attacked Punk with brass knuckles, joining forces with The Vision.
 On the November 7 episode of SmackDown, McIntyre was suspended by SmackDown General Manager Nick Aldis after attacking Rhodes and a referee.
 On the November 10 episode of Raw, Paul and The Vision interrupted Punk, and went to attack him.
 However, Jey and Rhodes joined Punk, leading to another brawl.
 After that, Punk challenged Heyman to find a team for a WarGames match against him, Rhodes, and Jey, which Raw General Manager Adam Pearce agreed.
 On that week's SmackDown, Jimmy announced that, after speaking with Punk, he would be the fourth member of Punk's team.
 Later that night, Reed faced Rhodes for the title, which ended in a disqualification win for Rhodes after Breakker and Paul interfered.
 The Usos (Jimmy and Jey) would make the save, however, McIntyre appeared, attacking The Usos and Rhodes.
 It was subsequently revealed that McIntyre would be the fourth member of The Vision and Paul's team.
 On the following episode of Raw, both teams had a brawl until Punk was the only one standing in the ring.
 At that moment, Brock Lesnar, Heyman's former client, made his return and attacked Punk and Rhodes.
-Reigns would also make his return and attacked Lesnar.
+Reigns would also make his return and attacked longtime rival Lesnar.
 It was subsequently announced that Reigns would join Punk, Rhodes, and The Usos, while Lesnar would join The Vision, Paul, and McIntyre.
+The following week on Raw, McIntyre and Paul defeated The Usos in a tag team match to earn the WarGames advantage.